rotaki/rotaki.github.io/index.md

 ---

-I am a PhD student in the Computer Science Department at the University of Chicago.
-I am fortunate to be advised by Prof.[Aaron Elmore](https://people.cs.uchicago.edu/~aelmore/).

-My research focuses Database Systems.
-I currently focus on building resource adaptive query execution engines for cloud-native databases.
-I am also interested in query optimization, transaction processing, and indexing techniques.
+I am currently pursuing my PhD in Computer Science at the University of Chicago, under the mentorship of Prof. [Aaron Elmore](https://people.cs.uchicago.edu/~aelmore).
+My research is centered around Database Systems, with a particular emphasis on developing resource-adaptive query execution engines tailored for cloud-native databases.
+Additionally, I have a keen interest in query optimization, transaction processing, and indexing techniques.

-Before joining UChicago, I obtained my Bachelor's degree in Aerospace Engineering from the University of Tokyo.
+Prior to my doctoral studies at UChicago, I completed my Bachelor's degree in Aerospace Engineering at the University of Tokyo.

 ## Publications
 * Rui Liu, Jun Hyuk Chang, Riki Otaki, Zhe Heng Eng, Aaron J. Elmore, Michael J. Franklin, and Sanjay Krishnan